The Origins of the Official Virginia State Flag Design in 1861

 The Virginia Flag over Capitol becomes a War Trophy

 On the morning of April 3, 1865, Major Atherton H. Stevens, Jr. led perhaps 40 trooper of the fourth Massachusetts Cavalry on to the grounds of Capitol Square.
 Major Stevens was one of the first federal officers to enter Richmond following the evacuation of the Capital.
 The major and his troopers promptly hauled down the Confederate third national flag and the Commonwealth of Virginia state flag that were flying from opposite ends the Capitol.
 The Confederate flag was quickly torn into pieces and distributed to souvenir hunters.
 Major Stephen carried away the large Virginia flag intact.
 This historic flag remained in the possession of the Stevens family for the next 62 years.
-The flag was allowed to be displayed in public only once, at a Minneapolis Bank during a Grand Army of the Republic convention in 1906, at which time souvenir hunters removed two small two seal pieces.
+The flag was allowed to be displayed in public only once, at a Minneapolis Bank during a Grand Army of the Republic convention in 1906, at which time souvenir hunters removed two small pieces.

 The Stevens family agree to return the historic